urbit/docs/docs/programming/arvo/system/security-driver.md

 A security driver is a file in `/=home=/sec/<tld>/<domain>/hoon` that handles the authentication for all HTTP requests to `https://<domain>.<tld>`.
-All requests to the domain are filtered through the security driver, which will either decorate the request with the needed credentials if it has them, or else it will guide the user through the process of authenticating Urbit with the service.
+When anything in Urbit makes an HTTP request through `%eyre` (our web server), it checks to see if we have a security driver for the requested domain, and if so filters the request through the driver.
+The security driver will usually either decorate the request with the needed credentials if it has them, or else it will guide the user through the process of authenticating Urbit with the service.

 Each web service needs its own security driver, but most of them are pretty standard.
 We recommend starting with an existing